 The coherence agent runs on a fixed weekly cadence.
 It pulls the latest versions of strategic documents from each team, normalizes them into a shared semantic representation, then performs cross-document comparison to identify assumption conflicts.
 Output: a coherence brief delivered to leadership and team leads.

 Detected conflicts compile into a structured brief that names the conflicting documents, quotes the specific passages, explains the divergence, and proposes a resolution format — async doc review, 30-minute sync, or escalation to a shared decision record.
 The brief is the product.
 Everything upstream is plumbing.
+Not every conflict warrants a meeting; the brief makes that call explicit so recipients don't have to.

 The hardest problem in coherence detection is the gap between what a document states and what it takes for granted.
 A PRD might state "the recommendation engine will use collaborative filtering" (explicit claim) while assuming "the data pipeline delivers fresh user events within 5 minutes" (implicit dependency).
 If the data team's ADR pins batch processing on a 6-hour cycle, the implicit assumption is already broken.
 No keyword search catches it.